SonOfAbdulKareem/Linux_Shell_Scripting/README.md

 This is for the partial multiplication table.

 Example: if the user entered 8 for the multiplication table.
-          Entered 7 has the startqing number
+          Entered 7 as the starting number
-          Entered 3 has the ending number
+          Entered 3 as the ending number

 ![run_partial](Project_1_images/run_partial.jpg)